 Thus, is Ogmios production-ready?
 Probably, yes.
 At least, this is as good as it gets for an open-source project.
 We’ve been incorporating feedback from various users over the past year which has been great so far.
 For the rest, everything is open-source licensed under MPL-2.0 and you’re the best judge.

-There are also projects in preparation which looked into Ogmios as a lightweight alternative to cardano-db-sync for it better suited their need.
+There are also projects still in preparation which looked into Ogmios as a lightweight alternative to cardano-db-sync for it better suited their need.

 Are you using Ogmios for a project?
 Let us know on Github!